wakkihaya/neurotechjp/src/md/en/blog/5-bci-gadget-reviews.md

 &nbsp;

-BCI companies around the world are working on a variety of use cases.
+BCI (Brain-Computer Interface) companies around the world are developing devices for a variety of applications.

-Although BCI is best known for its use for device control and medical purposes, it is also being used in education, sports, and other areas familiar to the average consumer.
+Although BCIs are best known for device control and medical purposes, more companies are developing BCIs for education, sports, and other areas more familiar to an average consumer.

 ![BCI2022 landscape](https://neurotechjp.com/img/5-bci-gadget-reviews/bci-landscape-en.jpg)
 _Image: BCI landscape 2022_

 &nbsp;

 In particular, the number of companies offering non-invasive BCI has increased over the years, and **large companies are acquiring non-invasive BCI startups**.
-The news in March of this year that **[Snap acquired non-invasive BCI startup NextMind](https://newsroom.snap.com/welcome-nextmind/)** may have surprised many people.
+In March, the news that **[Snap acquired non-invasive BCI startup NextMind](https://newsroom.snap.com/welcome-nextmind/)** may have surprised many.

 &nbsp;

-NeurotechJP has [previously introduced5 featured non-invasive BCI startups](https://neurotechjp.com/blog/5-startups-non-invasive-bci/), but **not only researchers but also general consumers can easily use BCIs are increasing in number, and BCIs for general consumers are gaining attention due to their functionality and cost-effectiveness**.
+NeurotechJP has [previously introduced 5 featured non-invasive BCI startups](https://neurotechjp.com/blog/5-startups-non-invasive-bci/), but **many devices are beginning to trend towards becoming more friendly to general consumers.
+Many of these devices also house high functionality at a relatively low-cost, garnering the attention of experts and consumers.**

-In this article,
-for developers, who want to do something with brain activity data, with the question:
+&nbsp;
-”I'd like to touch a BCI to analyze brain activity data, but I don't know what to use.”

-we introduce five consumer BCIs that are particularly noteworthy, along with our impressions of their actual use.
+If you’ve ever asked the question, ”I'd like to use a BCI to analyze brain data, but don't know which one to purchase,” this article introduces five consumer BCIs that are noteworthy for developers who want to work with brain activity data.

 &nbsp;